kmmsks/hilmo_identify_episodes/README.md

 ## Version History

-- v 1.1.0 (2021-05-18): Inferene of disharge dates fixed.
+- v 1.1.0 (2021-05-18): Inference of discharge dates fixed.
 Fake data modified.
-Typos fixed.
+Typos.

 - v 1.0.2 (2020-11-29): First stable version.
-In this version, however, ```lahtopvm``` disharge date was the date of disharge in the register entry eith the latest admission.
+In this version, however, discharge date (```lahtopvm```) was the date of discharge in the register entry with the latest admission.
 This may give too early discharge dates.
-Admission dates and numbers of episodes were correctly calulated.
+Admission dates and numbers of episodes were correctly calculated.

 ## Citation

-Suokas, K (2020). hilmo_identify_episodes (v1.0.2) [Source code]. https://github.com/kmmsks/hilmo_identify_episodes. doi: 10.5281/zenodo.4295838.
+Suokas, K (2020). hilmo_identify_episodes (v1.1.0) [Source code]. https://github.com/kmmsks/hilmo_identify_episodes. doi: XXX.

 <br><br><br>